Do AI Companies Make Good on Voluntary Commitments to the White House?: Scoring Methodology

 For each of the \numcompanies companies, we use the information gathered from the above process to produce initial scores for each of the \numindicators indicators.

-As we scored indicators and identified disagreements among scorers, we iteratively developed specific and measurable criteria to evaluate each indicator, requiring evidence to be publicly verifiable.
+As we scored indicators and identified disagreements among scorers, we iteratively developed specific and measurable criteria to evaluate fulfillment of each indicator, requiring in every instance that evidence be publicly verifiable.
 These criteria reflect our interpretation of whether company actions align with the goals underlying the commitments, while remaining grounded in their language and scope.

-For instance, to assess if the company empowers its trust and safety team, we consider (1) whether the company explicitly identifies such a team and (2) if its documentation indicates it adequately resources the team and/or provides it the authority to address potential risks.
+For instance, to assess if the company empowers its trust and safety team, we consider whether (1) the company explicitly identifies such a team and (2) the company's documentation indicates it adequately resources the team and/or provides it the authority to address potential risks.
 The criteria for every indicator can be found in Appendix D.

-Two authors of this paper each independently assign an initial score for every one of the \numcells (company, indicator) pairs.
+Two authors of this paper each independently assigned an initial score for every one of the \numcells (company, indicator) pairs.
 Both authors provided a source and a quote to justify each score.
 In the event of disagreement on a particular score, all of the authors of this work discussed, coming to agreement in assigning the final score.

 The agreement rate was 75.6\% ($\frac{363}{480}$), reflecting substantial agreement.
 However, the ambiguity in the wording of the commitments and how they apply to each specific company was a core source of initial disagreement, as was the variation in the level of detail across companies' public documentation.
-We release the final score for all \numcells (company, indicator) pairs along with a justification of the score and associated reference(s) to public materials.
+We release the final score for all \numcells (company, indicator) pairs along with a justification for the score and associated reference(s) to public materials.